5 Tips to Avoid Deceptive Marketing Tactics Making Your Kids Crave Junk Food

 Today’s food marketing is everywhere, targeting even our youngest kids with bright packaging, social media influencers, games, and their favourite cartoon characters.

-Many parents are time-poor and its’s impossible to make everything from scratch.
+Most parents are time-poor and it’s impossible to make everything from scratch.
 So, here are some top strategies to help you avoid food marketing traps, along with simple swaps for healthier alternatives.
 Remember, it’s all about balance and finding a solution that works for you and your family.

-Characters like Bluey, Paw Patrol, and Elsa from Frozen aren’t just screen favourites; they’ve become trusted “friends” to young children, creating strong emotional bonds.
-Food manufacturers know that featuring these characters on packaging tempts kids into choosing—and craving—ultra-processed foods, regardless of their nutritional value.
+The Problem: Brands use characters like Bluey, Paw Patrol, and Elsa to build emotional bonds with children; bonds that drive loyalty and cravings.
+These characters become trusted “friends” , creating strong emotional bonds.
+Food brands know that featuring these characters on packaging tempts kids into choosing—and craving—ultra-processed foods, regardless of their nutritional value.
 I recommend avoiding brightly packaged “kids’ foods” from an early age.
-If it’s never introduced, kids won’t miss it!
+If it’s never introduced, kids won’t miss it

 2. Focus on Family Foods Over “Kiddie” Products